 As mentioned the online generators are only helpful once you have the website mostly completed and online.
 If you are in the process of developing the website locally and want to generate a sitemap then you might have to do it either by hand or by using a generator application that can be run locally or offline.

 Another option is Google Sitemap Generator, which does not seem to have much development and maintenance during recent times.
 It does still work though. phpSitemapNG is another option that is available offline.
-You will need to have PHP installed to run the tool.
+You will need to have PHP to run the tool offline.

 You will then need to insert these URLs manually into the generated sitemap.
 You can easily do this by opening the XML sitemap file in a text editor and manually editing it.
 You could also generate multiple XML sitemap files by using different URLs as the starting point and then merging them into one sitemap file.